 - While we wait for the dough we can cut the cheese in small cubes and then we leave it at room temperature so it will melt easier and better later.

 - After 60 minutes we can prepare our pizzoccheri.
 Cut the dough into 3 or 4 smaller pieces and then flatten it using a rolling pin.
-As we said it must be about 2-3 mm thick.
+As we said it must be about 2-3 mm thick, not less.
 Then with a knife cut the flattened dough into 8-10 cm large slices, and then on the 8-10 cm large side cut the pizzoccheri, about 1 cm large (but some prefer 0,5 cm, as you prefer).
 Lay them on some trays, with flour on the bottom.

 - While the water is reaching the boil cut the vegetables: the potatoes into cubes of the same size and the Savoy cabbage cut it in half, remove the central hard white part and then cut the leaves into big slices.
 Take also a pan in which we will heat the butter with the sage leaves and the garlic (sliced or just cut in half to be removed later, how you prefer).

 - When the water is boiling we add first the potatoes, then after 8/10 minutes we add the pizzoccheri and soon after the Savoy cabbage (or the chard).
 Stir them gently with a wooden spoon, so they won’t attach to each other.
 How much time to cook the pizzoccheri?
 It depends on how much buckwheat flour you used, how thick they are, if you cook them almost immediately or if they get a bit dry…about 10 minutes, but it could be a bit more or a bit less, you have to try with your mouth (fresh pizzoccheri cook faster, but the dry pizzoccheri can take up to 20 minutes).
 Because of this, not to cook too much the Savoy cabbage I prefer to boil it for 5-6 minutes just to make it softer and then I take it out just before adding the pizzoccheri to the water and I will add it back later when the pizzoccheri are almost cooked (in this way I will also have less water in the dish).

-- Serve it, add some freshly ground black pepper and a sprinkle of freshly grated Grana Padano.
+- Mix a little bit, serve it, add some freshly ground black pepper and a sprinkle of freshly grated Grana Padano.
+Enjoy 😉